atmajs/a-di/Readme.md

 #### `2.1.3` _Other ways_

-Under the considiration are some other ways, like decorators from ES7, but it makes then your `class` implementation to depend on `di` library and its decorator.
+Under the consideration are some other ways, like decorators from ES7, but it makes then your `class` implementation to depend on `di` library and its decorator.

-:bulb: Do you have any ideas?
+💬 Do you have any ideas?
 Please share them via issues.

 > **TypeScript**: initially, this project targets plain JavaScript, but TypeScript support will be also implemented.